TangibleInc/loops-and-logic-docs/docs/dynamic-tags/02 - loop/index.md

 *    `times="..."` - This type repeats its inner content a given number of times.
 See the [times loop](/dynamic-tags/loop/times) for more information.
 *    `user_field="..."` - This type loops through a user field value that is a list or map.

-### Integrations
+### Integration loop types

-There are loop types that integrate with content from other plugins.
+Beyond the core loop types above, certain integrations add additional types that integrate with content from other plugins.

 *    [Advanced Custom Fields](/integrations/acf)